v-panov/software-design-patterns-ts/README.md

 - **Command** - Encapsulates a request as an object, allowing you to parameterize clients with different requests, queue or log requests, and support undoable operations
 - **Mediator** - Defines an object that encapsulates how a set of objects interact, promoting loose coupling by keeping objects from referring to each other explicitly
+- **State** - Allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class
 - **Strategy** - Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently of clients that use it

 ## Getting Started